Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

     * `onfalse)` -> Otherwise evaluate this
 - Begin Statement: `(begin expr1 expr2 ... exprN)`
   * Evaluates expressions in order.
 The `begin` statement itself evaluates to whatever the last expression evaluates to
-- Lambda statement: (Create an unnamed procedure):
+- Lambda statement:
   * `(lambda args body)`
   * `args` -> List of variables provided as input, e.g. `(a b c)`
-  * `body` -> Code to evaluate, can contain any syntax
+  * `body` -> Code to evaluate when calling the procedure, can contain any syntax, input variables, or global variables
+  * Evaluates to an unnamed procedure that takes the number of arguments in the `args` list, and evaluates `body`, substituting them inside as appropiate
 - Procedure call: `(procedure arg1 arg2 ...)`
   * Call procedure with arguments.
 The arguments are evaluated in left-to-right order before passing them to the procedure.
 - Bind variable: `(bind variable value)`